0xarch/hyperway/README.md

+# WARNINGS

+As AUR is suffering from various attacks (like `Atomic Arch`), **I do not recommend you to use this dotfile** right now, as some of its (optional) dependencies are in AUR and you have to build them (e.g. wlogout)

 # Hyperway

-# WARNINGS

-As AUR is suffering from various attacks (like Atomic Arch), I do not recommend you to use this dot right now, as some of its (optional) dependencies are in AUR (e.g. wlogout)

 Hyperway is a set of dots that is used by 0xarch for Hyprland WM on Archlinux.